AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

    ![getQueryParam step 1](../assets/images/analytics-getQueryParam2.png)

    >[!NOTE] There are actually a few different ways to grab a parameter out of the query string of the URL, including in the Analytics extension configuration.
-However, in these other non-plug-in options, they don't provide the ability to stop unnecessary duplication, as we have done here with the getValOnce plug-in.
+However, in these other non-plug-in options, they don't provide the ability to stop unnecessary duplication, as you have done here with the getValOnce plug-in.
 This is the author's favorite method, but you should determine which method works best for you and your needs.

 Nice work!
 You have completed the Analytics section.
-Of course, there are many other things that we can do to enhance our Analytics implementation, but hopefully this has given you some of the core skills you will need to tackle the rest of your needs.
+Of course, there are many other things that you can do to enhance our Analytics implementation, but hopefully this has given you some of the core skills you will need to tackle the rest of your needs.

 [Next "Add Adobe Audience Manager" >](audience-manager.md)